Blue Spiny Lizard Care Sheet

-Blue Spiny Lizard Cage Temperature and Lighting
+Blue Spiny Lizard Lighting & Temperature

-Blue Spiny Lizard Cage Substrate and Furnishings
+Blue Spiny Lizard Substrate and Furnishings

-Small rocks mixed with coarse sand is the preferred substrate for this saxicolous desert lizard.
+For lizard habitat products, small rocks mixed with coarse sand is the preferred substrate for this saxicolous desert lizard.
 Flat rocks (such as shale), diagonal and horizontal, and placed within the specifications of your full spectrum bulb are the preferred furnishings.

 Blue Spiny Lizard Food

-This is an insectivorous lizard species.
+This is an insectivorous lizard species, so they feed on live reptile food.
 Giant mealworms (Zoophobas), regular mealworms (Tenebrio), waxworms (Galleria), crickets (Acheta), silkworms (Bombyx) and other non-noxious caterpillars, and various small roaches of several genera, are all commercially available and excellent food items.
 If you have nearby fields or meadows that have not been subjected to insecticides, “field plankton”, insects collected with a sweepnet can be collected during the warm months.
 A diet consisting of varied insect species is better for the lizards than a diet of only one or two insect species.
 Of importance also is to choose insects of the proper size.
 All offered insects should be relatively small when compared to the lizard’s head in size.
 Even if ample full spectrum lighting is provided, except for freshly collected field plankton, your feed insects should be dusted periodically with a vitamin D3-calcium powder.
 Suggested intervals for the dusting would be 10 days to 2 weeks for adult lizards and weekly for growing lizards.

 Blue Spiny Lizard Water

-A shallow, firmly settled water dish should be kept filled with fresh water at all times.
+A shallow, firmly settled reptile water dish should be kept filled with fresh water at all times.
 If water should spill or splash replace the substrate as needed.